In the sweet spot

 SHED invests in a diverse portfolio of single-let, urban logistics properties located in the UK with the aim of providing its shareholders with a 10% to 15% total return per annum.

 In our initiation note on SHED, which was published in August this year and can be read by clicking here, we highlighted the steep growth trajectory that the company was on, having just raised £108.3m (its third successful capital raise during the pandemic totalling £336.7m).
 After deploying all of those proceeds in short order (its portfolio is now worth £660.5m – up 30% in six months to 30 September 2021), the group recently raised a further £250m in a substantially oversubscribed issue.
 Earlier this month, it also moved its listing to the premium segment of the main market of the London Stock Exchange from the AIM market.
-This could further increase liquidity in its shares.
+This should further increase liquidity in its shares.

 The ‘last mile’ sub-sector enables the last part of a product’s journey in the supply chain to homes or businesses.
 Tenants in this part of the sector are focused on the distribution of domestic UK products, such as food and pharmaceuticals.
 SHED’s tenants are typically third-party logistics companies and UK businesses that deliver staple domestic products to homes and businesses and require last mile or e-fulfilment services.
 Facilities are typically 20,000 sq ft to 200,000 sq ft in size and are located close to towns and cities, and on arterial roads.